Région Sud-Ouest

 - 2024

-Southwest France is a vast wine-growing region located between Occitanie and Nouvelle-Aquitaine.
-Long overshadowed by Bordeaux, it nevertheless distinguishes itself through a great diversity of terroirs, climates, and grape varieties.
-It produces red, white, and rosé wines, as well as sweet and sparkling wines, often recognized for their excellent value and versatility at the table.
+The South-West is a vast wine-growing region located between Occitanie and Nouvelle-Aquitaine.
+Long overshadowed by Bordeaux, it is nonetheless distinguished by a great diversity of terroirs, climates, and grape varieties.
+It produces red, white, and rosé wines, as well as sweet and sparkling wines, often recognized for their excellent value for money and versatility at the table.

-Vines have been cultivated in the Southwest since Roman times, long before the development of the Bordeaux vineyards.
-In the Middle Ages, the region was called the Haut-Pays (Upper Country ).
-Wines were transported via the Garonne and Dordogne rivers for export, often earlier than those from Bordeaux, which led to the establishment of the "wine police," restricting their sale.
+Vines have been planted in the South-West since Roman times, long before the development of the Bordeaux vineyard.
+In the Middle Ages, the region was called the Haut-Pays.
+Wines were transported via the Garonne and Dordogne rivers for export, often earlier than those from Bordeaux, which led to the establishment of "wine policing," limiting their commercialization.

-Today, the Southwest is experiencing a resurgence of interest, driven by the promotion of its local grape varieties and a more qualitative approach to viticulture.
+Today, the South-West is experiencing a resurgence of interest, driven by the valorization of its local grape varieties and a more qualitative approach to viticulture.

-The vineyards of the Southwest extend across 13 departments , from Aveyron to the Basque Country.
-It is the 4th largest wine-producing region in France .
+The South-West vineyard extends over 13 departments, from Aveyron to the Basque Country.
+It is the 4th largest French wine region.

-The soils are very varied: molasse, alluvial soils, limestone plateaus, tawny sands, Pyrenean flysch.
-This geological diversity favors very different wine styles depending on the area.
+The soils are very varied: molasse, alluvial soils, limestone plateaus, "sables fauves" (red sands), Pyrenean flysch.
+This geological diversity favors very different wine styles depending on the areas.

 Climates also vary: